sammanapsal497/Phase-1--2-FortiGate-WAN-Connectivity-over-MPLS-and-ISP-Infrastructure/README.md

 To establish an automatic standby path without causing asymmetric routing or packet duplication:
 1. **Primary Path:** Traffic natively forwards through the high-performance MPLS private link.
 2. **Floating Static Route:** A backup static default route is configured on the FortiGate towards the ISP gateway with an elevated **Administrative Distance of 200**.
 3. **Failover Execution:** When the primary private circuit encounters a major link failure, the FortiGate instantly drops the primary route and injects the floating static route into the active routing table.
-This immediately triggers an encrypted IPsec VPN tunnel across the public internet to secure end-to-end branch communication.
+This immediately shifts traffic to the backup internet WAN path, ensuring seamless, continuous end-to-end branch communication.

 ---